 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the Cornerstone Charter High School or the Cornerstone Charter Academy (the "Charter Schools"), which are both blended component units of the City and major funds.
-These two major funds are 22 percent, 36 percent, and 60 percent, respectively, of the assets, net position, and revenues of the governmental activities.
-The Charter Schools' financial statements as of June 30, 2016 were audited by other auditors, whose reports thereon have been furnished to us and our opinions, insofar as they relate to the amounts included for the Charter Schools, are based solely on the reports of other auditors.
+We did not audit the financial statements of the Cornerstone Charter High School or the Cornerstone Charter Academy (the "Charter Schools"), which are both discretely presented component units of the City.
+These two component units are 24 percent, 38 percent, and 60 percent, respectively, of the total assets, total net position, and total revenues of the governmental activities and the discrete component units.
+The Charter Schools' financial statements as of June 30, 2017 were audited by other auditors, whose reports thereon have been furnished to us and our opinions, insofar as they relate to the amounts included for the Charter Schools, are based solely on the reports of other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.